 - A person with a long history of outstanding leadership in the profession who has recognition in society and has raised the profile of information professionals.

 A person who has campaigned or supported campaigns in line with CILIP's charitable objections to improve society by making better practice or services.

-- A person who has made an outstanding contribution to change in society becuase of their role as an information professional.
+- A person who has made an outstanding contribution to change in society because of their role as an information professional.

-- A person who is an 'unsung hero' who has perhaps supported others in a ways that has 'gone the extra mile'.
+- A person who is an 'unsung hero' who has perhaps supported others in ways that have 'gone the extra mile'.

 2017 Honorary Fellowships